 The amount at A should reflect a 'tax paid' basis.
 As a result of the introduction of the simplified imputation system on 1 July 2002, all corporate tax entities are required to maintain a franking account that reflects a 'tax paid' basis.
 Consequently, the former class C franking account balance, which reflected a 'taxed income' basis, had to be converted on 1 July 2002.
 For more information on how to convert the class C franking account balance, see the following two fact sheets:

-- Simplified imputation: the franking account (NAT 7136), and - Simplified imputation: consequential amendments for an early balancing corporate tax entity to convert its franking account to a tax paid basis (NAT 7566).
+- Simplified imputation the franking account - Simplified imputation: instructions for an early balancing corporate tax entity to convert its franking account to a tax paid basis.

 Total franking credits for subsidiary members moving in and out of the consolidation regime